jjansen512/SlackChannelAutomator/README.md

 **Important:**

-> This exetension is a portfolio demo and I can customize for the ticketing system used by a specific company.
-In it's current state, it has not been configured to scrape usernames and ticket IDs or run the final step of creating the Slack Channel.
+> This exetension is a portfolio demo and it can be customized for a particular ticketing system.
+In it's current state, it has not been configured to scrape usernames and ticket IDs or to run the final step of creating the Slack Channel.
+It is available to give a general demonstration of the UI.

 > The extension works with URLs in the following format: `https://t.corp.{your_company}.com/<Ticket_ID>`
 >   > It can easily be tailored for any url however.